-The ACL rehabilitation protocol I like to use is the Melbourne ACL Rehabilitation Guide, developed by Randall Cooper, a Specialist Sports Physio from Melbourne.
+The ACL rehabilitation protocol I use is the Melbourne ACL Rehabilitation Guide, developed by Randall Cooper, a Specialist Sports Physio from Melbourne.

 The ACL rehab protocol is broken down into six phases, and there’s a list of goals and outcome measures that need to be satisfied at the end of each phase to move onto the next one.
 You move through the ACL protocol at your own pace, and let the criteria govern how quickly you go, rather than a pre-determined timeline. |